 Contraindications*: Not recommended for those whose body type is cold

-As suggested by its category lotus plumules are plants that are Cold in nature.
-This means that lotus plumules typically help people who have too much "heat" in their body.
+As suggested by its category Lian Zi Xin is Cold in nature.
+This means that Lian Zi Xin typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition lotus plumules can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Lian Zi Xin can help restore a harmonious balance between Yin and Yang.

-Lotus plumules also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like lotus plumules tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+Lian Zi Xin also tastes Bitter.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Lian Zi Xin tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such lotus plumules are thought to target the Heart and the Kidney.
-In addition to regulating blood flow, in TCM the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Lian Zi Xin is thought to target the Heart and the Kidney.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.